nordprojects/lantern/README.md

     supportActionBar?.setDisplayHomeAsUpEnabled(true)
     toolbar.setNavigationIcon(R.drawable.back_chevron)
 ```
-- Add an entry to `ChannelConfigActivities` linking it to the channel id set in `ChannelsRegistry` in the things app
+- Add an entry to `ChannelConfigOptions` linking it to the channel id set in `ChannelsRegistry` in the things app
 ```
     "webview" to WebConfigActivity::class.java
 ```